 Besides those horizontal requirements, other, mainly sector-specific, information requirements might apply - independently or combined with the CRD information requirements - depending on the contract type (e.g. consumer credit, package travel, etc.).
-Those other requirements are outside the scope of this handbook, but we encourage you to get familiar with them as well having regard to your specific business area.
-The Consumer Law Database3 and the Your Europe Business Portal4 can help you gather the relevant information.
+In case of conflict between sector-specific rules and the general rules, the sector-specific rules apply.
+The Consumer Law Database and the Your Europe Business Portal can help you gather the relevant information or you can contact your local business organisation.